zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ### Define group chat strategies

-INow you need to provide the logic used to determine which agent should be selected to take the next turn in a conversation, and when the conversation should be ended.
+Now you need to provide the logic used to determine which agent should be selected to take the next turn in a conversation, and when the conversation should be ended.

-Let's start with the **SelectionStrategy**, identifies which agent should take the next turn.
+Let's start with the **SelectionStrategy**, which identifies which agent should take the next turn.

 1. In the **SelectionStrategy** class (below the **main** function), find the comment **Select the next agent that should take the next turn in the chat**, and add the following code to define a selection function: